 4. Dissemination Policies

+4.1 Public communication

 The Team is responsible for managing communication within W3C and with the general public (e.g., news services, press releases, managing the Web site and access privileges, and managing calendars).
 Members should solicit review by the Team prior to issuing press releases about their work within W3C.

-The Team makes every effort to ensure the persistence and availability of the following public information:

-W3C technical reports whose publication has been approved.
-Per the Membership Agreement, W3C technical reports (and software) are available free of charge to the general public; (refer to the W3C Document License [DOC-LICENSE]).

-A mission statement [MISSION] that explains the purpose and mission of W3C, the key benefits for Members, and the organizational structure of W3C.

-Legal documents, including the Membership Agreement [MEMBER-AGREEMENT] and documentation of any legal commitments W3C has with other entities.

-The Process Document.

-Public results of W3C activities and Workshops.

-To keep the Members abreast of W3C meetings, Workshops, and review deadlines, the Team provides them with a regular (e.g., weekly) news service and maintains a calendar [CALENDAR] of official W3C events.
-Members are encouraged to send schedule and event information to the Team for inclusion on this calendar.

-4.1.
+4.2.
 Confidentiality Levels

 There are three principal levels of access to W3C information (on the W3C Web site, in W3C meetings, etc.): public, Member-only, and Team-only.